macewanCS/BeardedMonkeys/specs/stories.md

 6-	As user, I can manage my log in information through my account page

-7-	As manager, I want to view, edit, and close tickets that created from my branch.
+7-	As manager, I can view, edit, and close tickets that created from my branch.

-8-	As user, I want to create a ticket that contains sensitive data that is hidden from another department.
+8-	As user, I can create a ticket that contains sensitive data to be hidden from another department.

-9-	As IT hardware expert, I want to sort the tickets in a way that only hardware tickets are visible.
+9-	As IT hardware expert, I can sort the tickets in a way that only hardware tickets are visible.

 10-	As user, I can view my tickets and other user’s tickets in the same branch.